 Homemade ice cream is delicious and great fun to make.
 You can customize the flavors and use your choice of ingredients to get the perfect frozen treat for you and your family.
-Modern ice cream makers are simple and easy to use, and are available in a range of sizes, shapes and capacities to suit your specific needs.
-So, if you are thinking of adding an ice cream maker to your kitchen, we have you covered.
+Modern ice cream makers are simple and easy to use and are available in a range of sizes, shapes, and capacities to suit your specific needs.
+So, if you are thinking of adding an ice cream machine to your kitchen, we have you covered.
 Check out our list of the best available ice cream makers.

 Cuisinart ICE-21 is a simple and easy to use ice cream maker that can also create delicious sorbets, frozen yoghurts and frozen drinks in less than 20 minutes.
 The fully automatic system means that to get your delicious frozen treat, you just add your chosen ingredients to the mixing bowl and turn on the machine.
 Easy to clean, the large capacity mixing bowl means you can make up to 1 ½ quarts of your chosen frozen treat.